ganelson/inform-evolution/proposals/0009-dialogue-sections.md

 * Discussion PR link: [#9](https://github.com/ganelson/inform-evolution/pull/9)
 * Authors: Emily Short and Graham Nelson
 * Language feature name: `dialogue`
-* Status: Draft
+* Status: Accepted
 * Related proposals: [IE-0010](0010-concepts.md)
-* Implementation: None
+* Implementation: Implemented but unreleased

 ## Summary

 An extensible system for dialogue, combining natural-language playtext in "dialogue sections" of the source text with an active runtime component, the "director", implemented with a new kit, `DialogueKit`.

+This proposal was redrafted at the end of September 2022 in the light of experience.
+All functionality here is implemented in draft on the `master` branch of the repository, unless otherwise noted.

 ## Motivation